kevinwatson/hobbyist-radio-book/040-chapter-03.md

 | 22 | 467.7250 | 50 |

 ## Antennas

+GMRS radios can come in a variety of form factors.
+These include mobile stations (which require a separate power source and have a handheld microphone and speaker) and walkie-talkie style handhelds.
+FCC approved GMRS stations are allowed to have replaceable antennas.
+This includes both form factors, which means that the owner of a handheld radio can have a longer antenna than the one that came with the radio.

+Replacement antennas can vary in size from a short stub to a longer whip antenna for handhelds and roof-mountable options for mobile units.
+Stubby antennas are good for short range and shortening a handheld so that it fits in a backpack.
+A longer whip antenna will give the operator wider transmitting and receiving ranges.

 ## Range
 ## Repeaters
 ## Common Uses

+Many people ask 'Why not just use your cell phone?' when they talk to a radio enthusiast.
+One answer to that question is that two-way radios can be used where there is not cell phone service.
+It's also more convenient and safer to use a radio while driving or hiking because it has physical buttons so you can transmit without looking at the device.

 ## Common Practices
 ## Licensing
 ## Resources